f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/208.png

-`c)` The next step will enable Essential App Protect configuration to support HTTPS and configure TLS using our certificate id from the above step.
+`c)` The next step will enable the Essential App Protect configuration to support HTTPS and configure TLS using our certificate id from the above step.
 In order to do that, send the **Update EAP SSL Certificate** request from Postman:

 .. figure:: _figures/209.png